 In Fig.~\ref{fig:cond}(b) we illustrate the calculated $d I/dV$ when $B \perp c$.
 We find a number of striking changes compared to Figure \ref{fig:cond}(a).
 The peak position of the $d I/dV$ decreases and is weakly dependent on the magnitude of $B$.
 Secondly, the FWHM of the $d I/dV$ increases as the magnitude of the in-plane $B$ increases.
 This is consistent with the spin-flip scattering rate increasing quadratically as $\eta B^{2}/2\Delta_{\mathrm{SOC}}^{2} $, where $\eta$ is the scattering rate due to paramagnetic defects \cite{sosenko2017unconventional,Haim2020}.

-In Figure \ref{fig:cond}(c) we summarize our calculations on how the peak position and FWHM in a tunneling measurement are impacted by the magnitude and direction of $B$.
-These results, which are consistent with our qualitative considerations in Table \ref{tab:summary}, provides a physically intuitive explanation for the modest increase in $\Delta$ and the broadening of the differential conductance that has been observed in tunneling measurements \cite{kang2021giant}.
+In Figure \ref{fig:cond}(c) we summarize our calculations of the peak position and FWHM as a function of the magnitude and direction of $B$.
+These results confirm the qualitative analysis in Table \ref{tab:summary} and provide a physically intuitive explanation for the modest increase in $\Delta$, accompanied by the coherence peak broadening observed in tunneling measurements \cite{kang2021giant}.

-In addition to paramagnetic point defects, as-grown NbSe$_{2}$ is known to exhibit grain boundaries \cite{wang2017high}, which breaks the $C_{6}$ rotational symmetry in a manner determined by the orientation of the grain boundary with respect to the basal plane.
-Some tunneling studies have found the a change in symmetry from $C_6$ to $C_2$ with respect to the direction of the applied in-plane magnetic field \cite{cho2020distinct,hamill2020unexpected}.
-The question we would like to ask is: can such symmetry-breaking extended defects manifest in a tunneling conductance that has $C_{2}$ symmetry with respect to the direction of the external magnetic field {\it without impacting the symmetry of the superconducting order parameter?}

-Within our theoretical framework the defect-induced broadening of the tunneling conductance peaks will depend on the angle between the direction of the applied magnetic field and the orientation of the extended defects within the basal plane of NbSe$_2$.
-This will broaden the superconducting density of states near the conductance peak, break the $C_{6}$ rotational symmetry, but not well above or below the conductance peak, in agreement with the existing experimental observations \cite{cho2020distinct,hamill2020unexpected}.
-Within this interpretation, the symmetry of the superconducting state is not affected.
-In contrast, the prevailing interpretations invoke the emergence of a symmetry-broken superconducting phase that is distinct from the $s$-wave Ising superconducting phase \cite{cho2020distinct}.
-However, this would suggest that this lower-symmetry state should become more prevalent as the temperature is lowered instead of being maximum near $T_{c}$, which is inconsistent with what is seen in experiments.

-The final aspect of this three-pronged puzzle is the hysteresis in the tunneling conductance and why it occurs at $T \lesssim (T_c-2 K)$ \cite{kang2021giant}.
-Recall that NbSe$_2$ is close to a magnetic instability \cite{ising_prx,divilov2020interplay}.
-Hence, it is likely that defects in NbSe$_2$ may have a finite magnetic moment with a spin axis that is along a given orientation.
-To determine the ramifications of this, we calculated the scattering rate off of anisotropic magnetic impurities, within the Born approximation.
-If the magnetic moment of the defect lies along the basal plane of NbSe$_2$, we expect it to lead to some anisotropy in the in-plane critical field \cite{mockli_JAP20}.
-In Fig.~\ref{fig:two-fold}(a) we illustrate the critical field as a function of the orientation of $B \perp c$.

-From Fig.~\ref{fig:two-fold}(a) it is clear that the suppression of the critical magnetic field is maximum when the easy axis of the spin of the defect is orthogonal to the applied magnetic field.
-When the defect spin is along $\hat{z}$, the easy axis is perpendicular to the applied in-plane magnetic field for all orientations of the field.
-Although such defects are a source of efficient pair breaking, their effect is independent of the orientation of the applied magnetic field.
-However, if the magnetic easy axis of the defect is along the basal plane of NbSe$_2$, this gives rise to a two-fold oscillation of the critical field.
-Within this configuration, the spin flip scattering is a pair breaking process that adds to the pair breaking effect with the applied magnetic field.
-Moreover, for point defects with a perpendicular in-plane easy axis, the critical field oscillates out-of-phase.